- CLIENT SERVICES

 Who do you report updates to and how often?

 As a part of reporting and tracking ROI on training resources, you’ll need to track the usage or number of views for courses.
-You might need to report usage results to a high level manager to show that your training library is being consumed by learners.
+You might need to report usage results to a high-level manager to show that learners are using your training content library.

-Reporting usage on a regular basis will not only help you track when training is being used and how much, but it will help you report valuable business outcomes on your trainings and the LMS.
+Reporting usage on a regular basis will not only help you track who is using training and how often, but it will help you report valuable business outcomes on your trainings and the LMS.

-Depending on your company structure, this report may track weekly and monthly usage and be used as a part of the review process.
+Depending on your company structure, your report may track weekly and monthly usage and you can use it as a part of the review process.
 This keeps your manager in the loop and your LMS evaluation cycle on track.

 Keeping the LMS up-to-date and valuable to learners with a trackable review process keeps the training content valuable to the company and prevents your Learning Management System from becoming a blackhole.